ConsciousML/terragrunt-template-catalog-aws/stacks/README.md

 # Terragrunt Stacks Directory

-This directory contains reusable [Terragrunt stacks](https://terragrunt.gruntwork.io/docs/features/stacks/) for deploying multiple components on GCP,
+This directory contains reusable [Terragrunt stacks](https://terragrunt.gruntwork.io/docs/features/stacks/) for deploying multiple components on AWS,

 ## What are Stacks?